 26:30: Joel discusses what it means to push past cisgender fragility

 Larry Baker: Hello everyone.
 And welcome to the Culture Moments podcast.
 I’m your host, Larry Baker.
-And I’m thrilled to have you join us for our second season called Courageous Conversations with LCW.
+And I’m thrilled to have you join us for our second season called Brave Conversations with LCW.
 In these episodes, you’ll hear from a panel of guests, from specific communities offering a range of perspectives on the past year.
 We’ll hear about their own experiences as well as their insights on what’s changed and more importantly, what needs to change to move equity forward.
 As we all know so much has shifted and changed over the past year and a half.
 And for many of us, we’re still in recovery from a very rough 2020.

 In this episode, LGBTQ+ leaders have shared with us what return to normal might look like for them and how we can begin to support this community.
 Joining us for this conversation are Lara Avisov and Joel Brown.
 Welcome to you both.
 And let’s begin by having a brief introduction of both of you before we get started.